cyhunblr/gokhas_project/gokhas_communication/README.md

 ## Contact

-You can open issues for questions.
+You can open issues for questions and bug reports.